-Receivables are initially recognised and subsequently measured at book value less provision for doubtful debts, which is the best estimate of fair value.
+Receivables are initially recognised at fair value and subsequently measured at amortised cost less a provision for doubtful debts.
 The collectability of receivables is reviewed on an ongoing basis.
 Debts that are known to be uncollectible are written off.
 A provision for doubtful receivables is established when there is objective evidence that the Branch will not be able to collect all amounts that are due in accordance with the original terms of the receivable.